All Episodes

 Sturdley's in there chomping at the bit to hear the Conyer stuff.

-Using several models that project habitat changes, migration capabilities of various species and related extinctions in 25 hotspots.
+Using several models that project habitat changes, migration capabilities of various species and related extinctions in 25 hotspots, scientists predict that a quarter of the world's plant and vertebrate animal species will face extinction by 2050.

-Biodiversity, hot spots, some of the richest and most threatened biological pools on earth.
+Biodiversity, hotspots, some of the richest and most threatened biological pools on earth.

 A report detailing all this was released today.

-In the most dramatic of the scenarios for which carbon dioxide levels grow to double that of today's levels, the models forecasted a potential loss of 56,000 plant species, 3700 vertebrate species in these hotspots.
+In the most dramatic of the scenarios, for which carbon dioxide levels grow to double that of today's levels, the models forecasted a potential loss of 56,000 plant species, 3,700 vertebrate species in these hotspots.

-Uh so we got a quarter of the species gone by 2050.
+So we got a quarter of the species gone by 2050.

 It's all going to be due to global warming.

-Um, how many kittens are gonna die?
+I mean, how many kittens are going to die?

-For every one story that discounts the conventional wisdom.
+For every one story that discounts the conventional wisdom, there are 15 who promote it.

-So the ratio's 15.
+So the ratio is 15.

 We're doomed stories to one.